spacemeshos/product/localnet.md

 > The package is fully open source and the source code is available [here](https://github.com/spacemeshos/local-testnet).

-When you run `spacemesh-local-testnst` without any custom options, it uses sensible defaults that have been tested to work.
+When you run `spacemesh-local-testnet` without any custom options, it uses sensible defaults that have been tested to work.
 You can customizable these settings to override the default network configuration and behavior.

-## Installing spacemesh-local-testnst
+## Installing spacemesh-local-testnet

 ```
 npm install -g spacemesh-local-testnet